jinpark/blog/_posts/2023-11-29-setting-up-my-mac-again.md

 tags:
   - mac
   - setup
+  - software
+  - macbook
 ---

 My Macbook Air M1 had some charging issues that required a logic board change so that meant that I needed to reinstall everything again.

-This is not my first time so I mostly could find and install the stuff I needed in a few hours.
+This is not the first time I had to do a full reinstall so this time I could mostly find and install the stuff I needed in a few hours.

 This is both my work and personal laptop so it will have both work and non work related software.